ant-design/pro-chat/src/ProChat/index.en-US.md

 ## Specify the avatars and names of both parties in the conversation

 ProChat uses `meta` to represent the avatars, names, and other information of both parties in the conversation.
-Set the assistant's avatar and name to use `assistantMeta` , and set the user's avatar and name to use `userMeta`.
-Use `showTitle` to display the name.
+Set the assistant's avatar and name to use `assistantMeta` , and set the user's avatar and name to use `userMeta`. <code src="./demos/meta.tsx"></code>

-<code src="./demos/meta.tsx"></code>

 ## Custom Actions